 Do photos have to represent only USAID-funded work?

 The photo does not have to represent work that is funded by USAID.
-If it depicts climate and development, we want to see it!
+If it depicts climate and development, and is relevant to the theme, we want to see it!

 What happens after I submit a photo?